Schlossmacher Lab

 Kelsey Grimes, MSc

-[Clinical Research Assistant] Kelsey joined the team in 2021 after completing her MSc at Queen's.
-She acts as coordinator for the pilot study titled the PREDIGT Score: A Questionnaire to Distinguish PD Patients from Other Subjects in the Clinic Setting at The Ottawa Hospital and the Elizabeth Bruyère Hospital.
+[Clinical Research Coordinator] Kelsey joined the team in 2021 after completing her MSc at Queen's.
+She currently coordinates the pilot study titled the PREDIGT Score: A Questionnaire to Distinguish PD Patients from Other Subjects in the Clinic Setting at The Ottawa Hospital and the Elizabeth Bruyère Hospital.
+She works jointly with the Schlossmacher group at OHRI and the Tanuseputro group at the Bruyère Research Institute.

 current member